Apple Pay Enhancements

 - Use one of the test payment cards from the Apple Pay Guide to make payments.

 NOTE: By switching iCloud Accounts, the device will automatically switch to the new testing environment.
 However, Apple still requires the app to be tested with real cards in a production environment before submission to the iTunes App Store.

-This article has covered the enhancements Apple has made to Apple Pay in iOS 10 and how to implement them in Xamarin.iOS.
+This article has covered the enhancements Apple has made to Apple Pay in watchOS 3 and how to implement them in Xamarin.iOS.